ztc0611/base4096-godot/README.md

 ### Opening Project

-Simply click code, download zip, unzip it, and open `project.godot`.
+To open in Godot, simply click code, download zip, unzip it, and open `project.godot`.

+If you would just like to test inputs/outputs without opening it in the Godot Editor, download one of the releases.

 ## Couldn't you do base65536?